 Pane toscano on its own is not a great choice.
 It’s something you have to learn to love.
 As I mentioned, I’m not a big fan.
 However, I adore the way Florentines use that bread in their quintessentially Florentine meals.

 Salting bread doesn’t affect the flavor of a dish.
 It allows the other ingredients to shine, with the rich texture provided by (usually) stale dough.

 Panzanella, a classic summertime salad, is made up of pane toscano chunks mixed with fresh tomatoes, cucumbers, and sometimes onions.
 It’s also seasoned with olive oil, vinegar, basil, and olive oil.
 Pappa al pomodoro, also known as pappa col pomodoro, is a tomato soup that thickens when pane toscano is added.
 Ribollita, my favorite winter stew, is made with white beans, dark kale and cavolo nero.
 It’s topped with good olive oil and mixed with any other vegetables you like.

 These dishes can seem as if they are a stand-alone masterpiece.
 They do.
 They would not be possible without pane toscano, a salt-free base.

-You may think that I am a broken record if you read the first “Must-Eat Italy” article on What to Eat in Rome.
+You may think that I am a broken record if you read the first “Must-Eat Italy” article on .
 But it is true: Many of the dishes we now consider to be popular in Italy were originally cucina povera or “peasant cooking”.
 Lampredotto, which is made from a cow’s stomach.

 You may recall from high school biology that cows have four stomachs.
 When the fourth is cooked in a seasoned broth, it becomes lampredotto.
 It’s then chopped and placed in a sandwich roll.